 While we like the overall comfort of this pack, the fit is a little finicky.
 Testers of all sizes (up to 6'5) felt the pack was too long in the torso and the adjustments on the straps didn't provide a perfectly dialed fit.
 What's more is that when we completely loaded it down with four massive textbooks, the pack didn't retain its shape.

 It bent and conformed to the contents inside, digging into our side and back uncomfortably.
-That said, while biking we like the fit, especially when a laptop is inserted at the back.
+That said, while biking we like the fit, especially with a laptop loaded at the back.

-There is an additional fleece-lined slot, ideal to accommodate a tablet and protect an exposed screen from scratches.
-The large front zippered compartment features numerous zippered pockets, ideal for storing an extra hard drive, charging cord, and more.
+There is an additional fleece-lined slot, ideal for accommodating a tablet and protecting an exposed screen from scratches.
+The large front zippered compartment features numerous zippered pockets, ideal for storing a backup hard drive, charging cord, and more.

 Also, there is a pocket along the side that fits a large water bottle or on-the-go coffee tumbler.
 We also love the attachment points for a rear bike light on the outside of the bag (see photo below, right).
 Overall, storage is versatile in this pack and deserves its high marks in this metric.